raspberrypilearning/non-player-characters/en/quiz1/question_1.md

 ## Reflection

-Well done, you have learned a lot!
+Well done, you have learnt a lot!

-Answer the three questions below to reflect on what you've learned.
+Answer the three questions below to reflect on what you've learnt.

 After each question, press submit.
 You will be guided towards the correct answer.
-You can do this activity as many times as you want to.
+You can do this activity as many times as you want.

 --- question ---